What is the interactive market information tool?

 I want to be able to see the prices in $/head (or ¢/kg lwt, ¢/kg cwt or number of head), how do I do this?

-How do I un-select a state/saleyard/category etc in the prices and market reports section?
+How do I deselect a state/saleyard/category etc in the prices and market reports section?

 The selections you make will show in grey.
-If you wish to change one or unselect one (such as state), simply click on it again so it returns to white.
+If you wish to change one or deselect one (such as state), simply click on it again so it returns to white.

 I want to download data for a category (e.g. yearling steers) through a saleyard, how do I find that?

-Go to the market reports and prices page and select the saleyard and category.
+Visit Market Reports and Prices and select the saleyard and category.
 Once you have found the specifications of interest, click on ‘export as excel’ in the bottom right hand corner.